 Good Energy’s second operational solar farm at Creathorne Farm near Poundstock in North Cornwall started generating electricity in August 2014.

-This 1.8MW solar farm near Widemouth Bay generates enough renewable electricity to power approximately 430 average homes.
+This 1.8MW solar farm near Widemouth Bay generates enough solar energy to power approximately 430 average homes.

 Construction on the ten-acre site took just under six weeks to complete.
 The land between and around the solar panels is now grazed by the farm’s existing flock of sheep while its free range chicken business continues to operate close by.